hatunike/swift-api-to-snippet/README.md

-# Swift API To Snippet
+# Swift API to Sublime-Completion
 A command line tool for parsing swift files in a directory and outputting a `.sublime-completions` file.
 This json file can then be used by Sublime Text to give completion suggestions.

 ![Alt text](/sample-images/stringByReplacing.png)